-- Applications are accepted July 1, 2024 through October 1, 2024. - Pre-applications are accepted July 1 through September 25, 2024 by 4:30 p.m. - Full applications must be submitted by 4:30 pm on October 1, 2024, to be considered. - If program funds are available after the cycle, applications may be accepted from January 1, 2025 through May 1, 2025 or until program funds are substantially committed for the fiscal year, whichever occurs sooner. - Notify the grant program administrator of any changes to the application after final submission.
+- Applications are accepted July 1, 2025 through May 29, 2026 or until program funds are substantially committed for the fiscal year, whichever occurs sooner. - Notify the grant program administrator of any changes to the application after the final submission.

 Review Process and Timeline